d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

-We then integrate this functionality into a custom layer, whose code mostly addresses bookkeeping matters, such as moving data to the right device context, allocating and initializaing any required variables, keeping track of running averages (here for mean and variance), etc.
+We then integrate this functionality into a custom layer, whose code mostly addresses bookkeeping matters, such as moving data to the right device context, allocating and initializing any required variables, keeping track of running averages (here for mean and variance), etc.
 This pattern enables a clean separation of math from boilerplate code.
-Also note that for the sake of convenience we did not worry about automagically inferring the input shape here, thus our need to specify the number of features throughout.
+Also note that for the sake of convenience we did not worry about automatically inferring the input shape here, thus our need to specify the number of features throughout.
 Do not worry, the Gluon `BatchNorm` layer will care of this for us.